OrkunAvci/Hacking/Oopsie/readme.md

 ## The reverse shell dropped, but we have credentials.

 After `ssh robert@10.10.10.28`, we enter the same pass and we are in.
-This is officially.
+This time officially.

 ---